gustsu/30-days-of-vue/README.md

 **Today's Progress**: Continued with [Vue Mastery - Real World Vue JS](https://www.vuemastery.com/courses/real-world-vue-js/real-world-intro).
 Finished Lesson 6

 **Thoughts**: Learned more components and how import/export them for use with other components.
+Also learned about global components

 **Link(s) to work**: [vuemastery-course2](https://github.com/gustsu/vuemastery-course2)